 OVERVIEW AND PURPOSE

-Each year ISO shall initiate an NX-9 certification process for Transmission Owners (TOs) and Market Participants, i.e. Market Participants who own the equipment or Lead Market Participants for Generator Assets (collectively MPs).
-This process requires that the MP or TO certify that all transmission facilities described in ISO New England Operating Procedure No. 16 - Transmission System Data (OP-16) and its appendices are accurately represented in the ISO NX Application.
+Each year ISO shall initiate a certification process in the NX application for Transmission Owners (TOs) and Market Participants, i.e. Market Participants who own the equipment or Lead Market Participants for Generator Assets (collectively MPs).
+This process requires that the MP or TO certify that all transmission facilities described in ISO New England Operating Procedure No. 16 - Transmission System Data (OP-16) and its appendices are accurately represented in the ISO NX and Limit Exchange Portal (LEP) applications.
 The certification will be issued in January of each year unless otherwise communicated to the MP’s NX-9 administrators and compliance contacts identified in the ISO Customer and Asset Management System (CAMS).

 Accurate and complete data is critical to the creation of the database models used in real-time reliability operations, market operations, operations planning and to the computer applications that operate on those models.

-This certification process shall serve to ensure that the NX-9 data on file at ISO meets the requirements of OP-16 and its appendices.
+This certification process shall serve to ensure that the NX-9 data on file at ISO meets the requirements of OP-16 and its appendices, and that the rating data in the LEP applications complies with OP-16, its appendices, and Attachment Q to the ISO New England Open Access Transmission Tariff.

 GENERAL INSTRUCTIONS

-ISO shall initiate the NX-9 certification process by sending a request for self-certification to the MP or TO NX-9 administrators and compliance contacts identified in ISO CAMS that includes the date by which the MP or TO shall respond.
+ISO shall initiate the NX-9 and LEP certification process by sending a request for self-certification to the MP or TO NX-9 administrators and compliance contacts identified in ISO CAMS that includes the date by which the MP or TO shall respond.

-The MP or TO shall ensure that the NX-9 data contained in the NX Application is accurate, complete and reflects the actual physical characteristics, ratings, and operational limits of all New England Transmission System equipment defined in OP-16 and its appendices and in service on or before the certification initiation date.
+The MP or TO shall ensure that the NX-9 data contained in the NX Application and the ratings data contained in the LEP applications are accurate, complete and reflect the actual physical characteristics, ratings, and operational limits of all New England Transmission System equipment defined in OP-16 and its appendices and in service on or before the certification initiation date.

-Upon ensuring that no changes to the NX-9 data are necessary to comply with OP-16 and its appendices, or when all data changes necessary to comply with OP-16 and its appendices have been submitted, the MP or TO shall notify the ISO by selecting the Notify ISO-NE Data is Complete checkbox on the Annual Certification display of the NX Application.
+Upon ensuring that no changes to the NX-9 or LEP data are necessary to comply with OP-16 and its appendices, or when all data changes necessary to comply with OP-16 and its appendices have been submitted, the MP or TO shall notify the ISO by selecting the Notify ISO-NE Data is Complete checkbox on the Annual Certification display of the NX Application.
 Such notification shall be completed by a date specified by ISO that is at least thirty (30) calendar days from the certification initiation date.
 Data corrections discovered after the MP or TO has notified ISO that their data is complete for certification shall be submitted in accordance with the normal submission schedule and shall not be considered part of the current certification.

-ISO shall review any submitted data.
-Upon approval of all data submitted for certification compliance, ISO shall provide the Certification of ISO New England Transmission Equipment Rating, Characteristic, and Operational Data form (Attachment 1) to the MP or TO.
+ISO shall review any NX-9 submitted data.
+Upon approval of all NX-9 data submitted for certification compliance, ISO shall provide the Certification of ISO New England Transmission Equipment Rating, Characteristic, and Operational Data form (Attachment 1) to the MP or TO.

 The MP or TO shall upload the completed and signed Certification of ISO New England Transmission Equipment Rating, Characteristic, and Operational Data form to the NX Application on the NX-9 Annual Certification display no later than five (5) Business Days after receiving the form or by the original certification due date, whichever is later.